 The Presbyterium, located behind and to the left of the Altar has been built for a total of 300 priests and has many risers that allow many choir groups to perform and even hold sacred concerts.
 Two transcepts on either side of the Sanctuary allow devotees to assemble around the Altar.

-The cathedral has been planned in a way so that it fulfils the tradition of facing East towards the holy city of Jerusalem.
+The cathedral has been planned in a way so that it fulfils the tradition of facing the East towards the holy city of Jerusalem.
 Facing the rising direction of the sun allows natural light from the morning sun to enter the cathedral.

 The cathedral, built in the form of a crucifix, expresses the vibrancy and the diversity of the Catholic people in the 21st century in its application of postmodernism and deconstructivism design.
 The whole building contains several acute and obtuse angles in its form and completely avoids the use of right angles.